arunraja-hub/Metatstatic_AI/app/README.md

 ## Build Plan

-We have developed a complete Gantt chart which lays out the detailed schedule we will be following towards our final demo on November 28:
+We have developed a complete Gantt chart which lays out the detailed schedule we will be following towards our second MVP on May 31 2020:

 ![gantt](./build.jpg)